 “Your To Do check-list was wonderful for me this year.”

 We also have a range of templates for you to pick up and customise so that you don’t have to invent your own.
-There are pictures and brochures to promote your P&C, sample hand-over notes, templates for meeting minutes, canteen contracts and COVID-safe plans.
+There are pictures and brochures to promote your P&C, sample hand-over notes, templates for meeting minutes, and more!
+(Find them all here!)

 “I just wanted to thank you for the handover note templates in your recent newsletter.
 I will be handing over my Secretary role next year and this will save me time and effort trying to think about how to do it.”

 Your membership also entitles your P&C volunteers to our free training courses.
-Each year, these focus on areas of greatest concerns to you—our members.
-For example, this year we’ve run training on growing your P&C, getting grants, employing staff and more!
+Each year, these focus on areas of greatest concerns to you—our members - like growing your P&C, getting grants and more!

 “The grants workshop you held last year was both informative and inspirational.
 Since then I’ve been pleased to be able secure about $35,000 worth of grants for my son’s high school.
 So thanks for your role in that!”